yi-ge/file-sync/README.md

 Hint: All `<device id>`s can be abbreviated.

+## FAQ

+**Q: How do I synchronize multiple files?**

+A: This project is designed to synchronize a single configuration file, and you can synchronize multiple files by synchronizing the configuration entries of other file synchronization tools via `file-sync`.

 ## Use of self-hosted servers

 You can choose to deploy it in your own server with the Docker or build your own PHP runtime.